getsentry/integration-platform-example/README.md

 # Integration Platform Example

 So you want to integrate with the [Sentry Integration Platform](https://docs.sentry.io/product/integrations/integration-platform/).
 Great!
-We're looking forward to it 🎉 That's why we built out this codebase; clone/fork away!
+We're looking forward to it 🎉 That's why we built out this codebase; clone and fork away!

-This repository contains some basic starter code to act as a tool/reference for you to refer back to.
+This repository contains some basic starter code to act as a tool or reference for you to refer back to.
 In it, we'll be covering the following features:

 - Handling Installation (with OAuth)
 - Refreshing Tokens
 - Verifying Installations
 - Handling Uninstallations
 - Handling Webhooks
+  - Issues
-  - Issues/Errors
+  - Errors
   - Comments
   - Alerts
 - UI Components
-  - Issue Creating/Linking
+  - Issue Linking
   - Stack Trace Linking
   - Alert Rule Actions

 If we missed something, or you're still having trouble, feel free to [create an issue](https://github.com/sentry-ecosystem/integration-platform-example/issues), and we'll see what we can do!
 Happy Developing!

----

 ## Getting Started

 ### Prerequisites
   - [Sentry](https://sentry.io) - You must be either a Manager or Owner of an organization on Sentry.
   - [Docker](https://docs.docker.com/get-docker/) - You must have Docker installed on your local machine.
   - Select a codebase - This demo application comes with a mock frontend and a choice between two backends, one in Node (Express, Sequelize, TypeScript) and another in Python (Flask, SQLAlchemy).
-Pick the commands/environment that is more appropriate for your implementation.
+Pick the commands and environment that is more appropriate for your implementation.

 ### Step 0: Choose an Integration